-Regulatory planning for hypolimnetic withdrawal or drawdown techniques may include but is not limited to Clean Water Act Sections 401 or 404 permitting, NPDES permitting, drawdown permitting, and Water Rights Administration permitting.
+Regulatory planning for hypolimnetic withdrawal or drawdown techniques may include but is not limited to Clean Water Act Sections 401 or 404 permitting, NPDES permitting, drawdown permitting, and water rights administration permitting.
 Depending on the scale of the project and the extent of stakeholders, permitting could take months to years, so planning is critical.
-Depending on the size of the water body, its physical characteristics, and its environmental setting, implementing these techniques as short-term intervention approaches may require extensive planning.
+Implementing these techniques as short-term intervention approaches also depends on the size of the water body, its physical characteristics, and its environmental setting, thereby requiring extensive planning.
 Local and state officials should be contacted regarding permitting and use, particularly for potential impacts downstream from nutrient-rich, potentially sulfidic bottom waters.

 Gächter, V.R. .
 1976.
 “Die Tiefenwasserableitung, ein Weg zur Sanierung von Seen.”
 Swiss J. Hydrol.
 38:1-29.

 Havens, Karl E., Gaohua Ji, John R. Beaver, Rolland S. Fulton, and Catherine E. Teacher.
 2019.
 “Dynamics of cyanobacteria blooms are linked to the hydrology of shallow Florida lakes and provide insight into possible impacts of climate change.”
 Hydrobiologia 829 (1):43-59. doi: https://doi.org/10.1007/s10750-017-3425-7.

 Hilt, Sabine, and Elisabeth Gross.
 2008.
 “Can allelopathically active submerged macrophytes stabilise clear-water states in shallow lakes?”
 Basic and Applied Ecology 9:422-432. doi: https://doi.org/10.1016/j.baae.2007.04.003.